Dbachelor/data2bot-solution/README.md

 -- object.run('data_1.json', 'schema_2.json')
  no need adding their respective directories as it has already been predefined in the DataReader class.

+# Note
+As instructed the program only resolves intergers, strings, enums, and arrays thereby ignoring other datatypes
 # Run python main.py to execute program.